SmallCityProgrammer/SmallCityProgrammer/README.md

 ## English

 My name is Eliezer Castro, i'm a student of System Analysis and Development and a future FullStack dev.
-Tech enthusiast.
 I'm currently looking for a job as a developer. </br>
 <br>